 Mr. Harrington began his career at Meahl, McNamara & Co. in Boston and PricewaterhouseCoopers LLP in Washington, D.C.
 From 1980 to 1990, he served in a number of senior financial accounting, reporting, and business planning positions at MCI Communications Corporation and Marriott Corporation.
 He was the Chief Financial Officer of Jupiter National, Inc., a publicly-traded, closed-end, venture capital company until 1997, when he joined Arlington Asset Investment Corp. (formerly Friedman, Billings, Ramsey Group, Inc.), publicly traded, mortgage investment company, becoming the Chief Financial Officer and Treasurer in 2000, a position he held until March 2015.
 During his eighteen year tenure at Arlington Asset he also served as the Executive Vice President, Chief Financial Officer and Treasurer of Arlington’s publicly-traded, institutional broker/dealer, FBR Capital Markets, from 2000 to 2008.

 Mr. Harrington has over forty years of experience managing the financial functions for large and small publicly traded companies.
 He has overseen investor, banking, and lender relationships, established and maintained Sarbanes-Oxley compliant control systems and certifications, and directed strategic planning and corporate development initiatives throughout his career.
 He directed the preparation of financial statements, tax returns, and disclosures filed with the SEC and IRS, and also developed budgets, forecasts, and financial statements highlighting performance and corrective actions for boards of directors and executive management teams.
 He has executed numerous IPO, secondary, and other debt and equity capital raising transactions, and has overseen significant corporate merger and acquisition transactions.
 Mr. Harrington earned a B.S. in Accounting from Nichols College in 1974, and received his Certified Public Accountant certification in 1978.
 Throughout his career, he has attended programs in Executive Education at the Harvard Business School and the Wharton School of The University of Pennsylvania.
-He has served as a trustee and treasurer of Nichols College since October 2014.
+He served as a trustee and treasurer of Nichols College from October, 2004 to October, 2016.
 Mr. Harrington also serves as a director of Wheeler Real Estate Investment Trust (NASDAQ: WHLR), a position he has held since June 2015.

 Mr. Zhang has approximately 20 years of experience in real estate development in China.
 Mr. Zhang currently serves as President of Henan Real Estate Chamber of Commerce (March 2010 until present), Vice-President of Industry & Commerce Association of the Henan Province (July 2012 until present), as a graduate tutor of Zhengzhou University (May 2011 until present) and as a member of the Henan Provincial Committee of Chinese People’s Political Consultative Conference (2012 until present).
 From 1994 to 2001, he worked at Xingye Real Estate as general manager, where he was responsible for its overall operations.
 Mr. Zhang co-founded Henan Zensun Real Estate Co., Ltd., one of the top 100 property development companies in China.
 From 1983 to 1994, Mr. Zhang held various positions at the then Light Industry Bureau of Henan Province, the governmental authority in charge of the light industry in the Henan Province and its associated collectively-owned enterprises.
 Mr. Zhang was awarded ‘‘Outstanding Real Estate Developer of Henan Province’’ by the Department of Housing and Urban-Rural Development of Henan Province in 2011 and ‘‘Outstanding Real Estate Developer of Zhengzhou’’ by the Housing Security and Real Estate Administration Bureau of Zhengzhou in 2009, 2011 and 2012.
 In 2012, Mr. Zhang was named ‘‘Individual with Outstanding Contribution to Market Economy of Henan Real Estate Industry’’ by Henan Daily and the Private Economy Research Association of Henan Province.